davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 Hitchhiked to Boston with Mark Barr.

+Went to Confederama for the second time with C.J. and Mark.

 ## 1987

 Moves to Boston and lived in a tent (indoors).

+Saw Sherman's March at some theater in Boston.

 Harvard College face plant.

+Played drums once with The Eels.

+Tried to throw our trash off the fire escape into Dunkin' Donuts dumpster but didn't quite make it.

+Saw Hellzapoppin' at Brattle Cinema.

 Get money back for free theater tickets.